Tam-kien/Resturaunt-Website/README.md

 # Pho Moonlight websitte
-This repo is to show the progress of the website I am currently working on
+-The purpose of this repo is to show the progress of the website I'm currently working on